andreqts/UDACITY-Full-Stack-exercises/projects/02_trivia_api/worked_code/README.md

 ### Running tests

 After installation, you can run the complete **backend test suite** from the `/backend` folder, by running: `python test_flaskr.py`.
-To execute the **front end** test suite, to to the `/frontend` folder and run `npm test`.
+To execute the **front end** test suite, go to the `/frontend` folder and run `npm test`.

-To test the responde of the backend, you can use the [curl command line tool](https://curl.se/).
+To test the response of the backend, you can use the [curl command line tool](https://curl.se/).
 For instance, if you what to get the first page of the whole list of questions (the return is paginated with 10 questions per page), having the flask backend app running, you can run from the command line:

 `curl -XGET localhost:5000/questions`

-The command above must return the first page of questions, with 10 questions' objects formated as JSON.
+The command above must return the first page of questions, with 10 questions' objects formatted as JSON.

 ## About the Stack